sandeepkasaragod/RAGE-workshop/day4/bioinformatics_pipeline/running_bioinfo_pipeline-1.md

 ```

 The '-l' in the command to list all the files in a given directory and 'h'
-for providing human redable information.
+for providing human readable information.

 ### 1.6.2 Task 2